InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 Vendors must support the withdrawal of consent.
 Since consent is transmitted from publisher or CMPs to partners and vendors on each request, the publisher or CMP should provide a mechanism for users to withdraw consent.
 This mechanism may be as simple as collecting consent at each user session, or providing an option that enables the user to withdraw consent later.
 The UI for withdrawing consent should be the same as the UI by which consent was given.

 # Vendor guidelines (DSPs, Agencies, DMPs)<a name="vendor"></a>
-For vendors or media buyers registered in the Global Vendor List, these guidelines help you understand how to check for consent, in accordance with the Framework.
+For vendors or media buyers registered in the Global Vendor List, these guidelines help you understand how to determine whether you have the necessary legal bases to process a user's personal data for their purposes based on the information captured in the TC String.

-1. Vendors should be listed as vendor if they want to read or process user data in compliance with TCFor store and/or access information on a user’s device in compliance with the TCF.
-Any company is recommended tobe listed as a vendor in the Global Vendor List if they want to process personal data based on TCF signals.
+1. Vendors must be registered in the Global Vendor List if they want to read or process user data in compliance with TCF or store and/or access information on a user’s device in compliance with the TCF.
 2. Vendors should check consent for users from the EEA (EU + Norway + Island + Liechtenstein).
 3. Vendors should be able to identify traffic that falls under the GDPR.